The legendary French fashion brand has finally added a third, middle-sized, member to it the elegant Dior La D de Dior family.

 A perfect lady’s watch is almost an illusion.
-For a kind which is full of insecurities and often has a really hard time choosing between two seemingly identical lipstick colors, you just can’t create an object that wouldn’t be total rubbish this morning after being the best thing ever designed by a human being just a night before.
-So, here I will try to limit my brief review to technical stuff skipping the “overall impression” part.
+For a kind that is full of insecurities and often has a hard time choosing between two seemingly identical lipstick colors, you just can’t create an object that wouldn’t be total rubbish this morning after being the best thing ever designed by a human being just a night before.
+So, here I will try to limit my brief review to the technical stuff skipping the “overall impression” part.

-Case & Bracelet
+The Case & Bracelet

 The only real problem that I see here is the bracelet itself.
-Since the watch lacks standard horns, it will be difficult (if not impossible) to find replacement in case you wanted something new at a more or less acceptable price.
+Since the La D de Dior 25 mm lacks standard horns, it will be difficult (if not impossible) to find a replacement in case you wanted something new at a more or less acceptable price.

-The new version of Dior La D de Dior is issued in two versions: one with a purple mother-of-pearl dial, and the other, which is more to my liking, comes with a checkered silver face that reminds you a piece of chocolate bar.
+The new version of Dior La D de Dior is issued in two versions: one with a purple mother-of-pearl dial, and the other, which is more to my liking, comes with a checkered silver face that reminds you a piece of a chocolate bar.

-Since the watch is trying to capitalize on the “Swiss Made” century-old hype, the movement is also made and cased in the land of cheese, chocolate and cuckoo clocks.
+Since the watch is trying to capitalize on the “Swiss Made” century-old hype, the movement is also made and cased in the land of cheese, chocolate, and cuckoo clocks.

 The pricing is still unknown, but the French company will probably offer it at a price of around €1200, give or take.

 Of course, the precious stones add a great deal to the gadget’s cost, but, damn, is it expensive.
-For a similar pile of cash you can get yourself such beauties as Omega Constellation Mini Diamond or, say, a Rado Integral, which is even more affordable and is offered in a ceramic body.
+For a similar pile of cash, you can get yourself such beauties as Omega Constellation Mini Diamond or, say, a Rado Integral, which is even more affordable and is offered in a ceramic body.

-Dior La D de Dior ladies watch specification
+Dior La D de Dior specification

 Movement: Quartz, Swiss Made